supercollider/supercollider/README_WINDOWS.md

 Libsndfile can be downloaded and copied into `C:\Program Files\libsndfile`.

 When not using vcpkg, portaudio bundled with will be used.
-In that case, in order to get support for ASIO drivers, follow this directory structure:
+In order to support ASIO drivers (highly recommended for low-latency operation), **[Asio SDK][asiosdk]** needs to be manually installed.
+After downloading it and extracting the contents of the zip file, place the files in the following directory structure:

     supercollider
         external_libraries